oliver-sey/scholarship-system-backend/README.md

 ## In the Scholarship folder:
 Each scholarship has its own folder within 'Scholarship', and within that there are 4 text files with information about the scholarship.

+### Scholarship Applicants File (applicants.txt):
+student name 1, student name 2, etc.

+### Scholarship Application File (applicants.txt):
+Like the other files, there is one property per line.
+They will be Question1, Question2, etc.

 ### Scholarship Details File (details.txt):
 There is one property per line.
 In order, they are:
 Name, description, donor name, award amount, isApproved, isArchived, dateAdded, and dateDue.
 The two dates are in the format YYYY-MM-DD, and they eventually get parsed into LocalDate objects.
 (This is the format that LocalDate.parse(String) accepts).

-### Scholarship Application File (applicants.txt):
-Like the other files, there is one property per line.
-They will be Question1, Question2, etc.

 ### Scholarship Requirements File (requirements.txt):
 Like the other files, there is one property per line.
 They will be Category1, desired value 1 (the value for Category1), Category2, desired value 2, etc.